jonnymind/SIRPAS/Source/Base_Module/Disadvantages/Vulnerable.md

 On the other hand, a character may have resistance against some specific damage and vulnerabilities against others.
-For example, it may be resistance to cold but vulnerable to heat, both being elemental damage sources.
+For example, it may be resistant to cold but vulnerable to heat, both being elemental damage sources.